nmake/network_mock/README.md

 By default the following plugins are enabled:

 `confmode`: Provide a `configure` context, only the prompt changes.

 `showfs`: Return file output for commands

 `help`: Provide the help

-`history`: Provides the command history and `!5` support for previous commands
+`history`: Provides the command history and `!x` support for previous commands

 The enabled plugins can be changed from the command line.